 There are interesting initiatives underway in many of the communities including in Richmond and Bowdoinham where a program run by the local masons helps seniors whose homes need minor repairs and chores free of charge.
 To learn more about the Handy Brigade, read this Bangor Daily News artricle: http://bangordailynews.com/2017/02/26/next/to-help-maine-seniors-age-in-place-it-takes-two-villages/ As another example, in Augusta, a resident recently connected with the local Shaw’s Supermarket about installing a bench in the store for shoppers and another at the nearby bus stop.
 A bonus for shoppers of all ages!

-This quarter, we are pleased to feature a series of columns that one of our volunteers, Bob MacDougall, wrote for the Kennebec Journal about the benefits of Age-Friendly Communities!
+Last quarter, we featured a series of columns that one of our volunteers, Bob MacDougall, wrote for the Kennebec Journal about the benefits of Age-Friendly Communities!
 Bob is a retiree who resides in Augusta and he volunteers for multiple organizations including the Meals on Wheels program.
 Bob and his wife Carol, who also volunteers with AARP Maine, serve as strong advocates on legislative issues affecting older Mainers.
 You can read Bob’s wonderful articles here: